smiakchilo/aem-crash-course/lessons/2.12/part2.md

 ### Creating and discarding a ResourceResolver

-Finally, we are ready to charge the _ResourceResolverFactory_.
+Finally, we are ready to use the _ResourceResolverFactory_.
 Consider the following code:
 ```java
 @Component
 public class MyServiceImpl implements MyService {